loginom/admin-guide-l10n/data-en/adapter/README.md

 | Microsoft IIS | Version 5.1 or higher | Version 7.5 and higher |
 | .Net Framework | Version 3.5 | &nbsp; |

 > **Note**: Loginom Adapter uses .Net Framework, version 3.5 in the process of work.
-The evidence from application usage practice shows that compatibility with.Net Framework, version 4.5 is possible.
+The evidence from the application usage practice shows that compatibility with.Net Framework, version 4.5 is possible.

 Availability of some IIS and .Net Framework components is required for the  *Adapter* operation.
 The detailed description is provided in the [Installation](.\setup\README.md) section.